-Created by municipal ordinance in 1897, Storyville was New Orleans' infamous red-light district.
+Created by municipal ordinance in 1897, Storyville was New Orleans's infamous red-light district.

 Created by municipal ordinance in 1897, Storyville was New Orleans’s infamous red-light district.
 It remained open until 1917, when the federal government shut it down as part of a nationwide crackdown on vice districts.
 While Storyville was only one of many red-light districts during these years—every major and most minor American cities hosted at least one such district—it stood out for several reasons.
 First, New Orleans had long maintained an international reputation for sexual license and a flamboyant disregard of traditional morality.
 Storyville’s notoriety perpetuated that image of the city and raised it to a new level.
 Second, New Orleans’s history as a French, and then Spanish, colonial city lent it a foreign feel, even after nearly a century of American rule.
 This foreign-ness, along with its subtropical climate and large mixed-race population, made New Orleans an exotic enclave within the Deep South.

 Storyville took advantage of the city’s colorful history by promoting the availability of both “French” and “octoroon” women in its guidebooks and through the tabloid press.
-“French,” in the context of a sex district, signaled special sexual services; women purported to be one-eighth black were available for the exclusive use of white gentlemen, recalling the antebellum quadroon balls.
-In addition to so-called octoroons, Storyville further violated the segregation laws by advertising “colored” and later “black” women for the use of white men.
+“French,” in the context of a sex district, signaled special sexual services; “octoroon” women purported to be one-eighth Black were available exclusively to white men, recalling the antebellum quadroon balls.
+In addition to so-called octoroons, Storyville further violated the segregation laws by advertising “colored” and later “black” women to white men.
 Sex across the color line was, according to a prominent citizen in the 1910s, Storyville’s “notorious attraction.”
 Finally, Storyville nurtured the development of jazz by employing musicians in its brothels, honky-tonks, saloons, and dance clubs.
 Perhaps more than anything else, Storyville’s association with jazz has assured the district’s prominent place in American history.
 Though the music itself was considered disreputable at the time, the nearly universal recognition of jazz as a genuine and authentically American art form has lent Storyville a nostalgic aura and rosy glow that it does not necessarily deserve.

 Establishment of Storyville